-Market risk is the risk that the Group's earnings and order to manage the economic risk and leverage good capital or its ability to meet its business objectives will opportunities that may arise. be adversely affected by movement in foreign exchange rates, interest rates and asset prices.
-The Group hedges OPERATIONAL RISK foreign exchange risk naturally as a general rule by Operational risk is the risk of loss resulting from financing asset purchases and borrowings in the local inadequate or failed internal processes, people and currency of the relevant markets in which it conducts systems or from external events.
-Responsibility for business.
-Where necessary, the exposure to foreign managing operational risks rests with all functions exchange rate changes is hedged via forward foreign at divisional and departmental levels.
-The Group exchange contracts and cross currency swaps.
-The recognises that operational risks cannot be completely Group reduces its exposure to interest rate volatility, eliminated and that cost effectiveness is a consideration and thereby manages its funding costs by maintaining in the management of operational risks.
-The Group an optimal interest cost structure using a mix of fixed therefore adopts a risk-based approach to managing rate bonds and floating rate loans.
-Where necessary, the operational risks.
-The pandemic has also brought about exposure to interest rate changes is hedged via interest unprecedented challenges in operational risks such as rate swaps.
-Asset price risk arises from fluctuation in human resource and business interruption risks.
-Key market prices of the Group's investment in financial functions in the Group are guided by their policies, assets.
-Management monitors the mix of debt and standard operating procedures, limits of authority equity securities in its investment portfolio based on its and reporting framework.
-The framework enables fair value and responds to fluctuation in market prices management at the various levels to identify and assess as and when necessary to optimise the Group's returns.

-key operational exposures and report such risk issues to senior management as early as possible so that the appropriate risk response can be taken.
+Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+Responsibility for managing operational risks rests with all functions at divisional and departmental levels.
+The Group recognises that operational risks cannot be completely eliminated and that cost effectiveness is a consideration in the management of operational risks.
+The Group therefore adopts a risk-based approach to managing operational risks.
+The pandemic has also brought about unprecedented challenges in operational risks such as human resource and business interruption risks.
+Key functions in the Group are guided by their policies, standard operating procedures, limits of authority and reporting framework.
+The framework enables management at the various levels to identify and assess key operational exposures and report such risk issues to senior management as early as possible so that the appropriate risk response can be taken.
 The internal audit function, which also conducts independent checks on operational issues and risk controls, reports directly to the Audit Committee.